RIKEN-RCCS/lens3/doc/design.md

 * ? → __INOPERABLE__: It is by a failure of starting MinIO.
 This
   state is a deadend.

-### Wui/Mux systemd Services
+### Mux/Api systemd Services

 All states of services are stored in Redis.  systemd services can be stoped/started.

-### Wui Processes
+### Api Processes

-Wui is not designed as load-balanced.
-Wui may consist of some processes started by Gunicorn, but they are not distributed.
+Api is not designed as load-balanced.
+Api may consist of some processes started by Gunicorn, but they are not distributed.

 ### Mux Processes